Master Biodiversity, Ecology and Evolution

 Graduate Programme “Science for a Changing Planet”

 The Master BEE pathway Evolutionary Biology (EvoBio) is part of the Graduate Programme “Science for a Changing Planet” of the University of Lille.
 The aims of this Graduate Programme are to increase the academic international network, mainly in Europe, and to identify and strengthen an economical network oriented toward employability of the PhD Students.
-This programme is open to worldwide talented students in various scientific fields including Evolutionary Biology.

 Overview of the teaching programme